• Product Introduction

 Pre-Rendering (Prerender)

-SvelteKit supports enabling pre-rendering for specified pages, generating static HTML files during build while keeping other pages dynamically rendered.
-If the entire application is suitable for pre-rendering, use the @sveltejs/adapter-static adapter to deploy the site-wide static website to Pages.
+SvelteKit supports enabling prerendering for specified pages, generating static HTML files during the build, while other pages remain dynamically rendered.
+If the entire application is suitable for prerendering, you can use the @sveltejs/adapter-static adapter to build the entire site as a static website and deploy it to Makers.

 // +page.js/+page.server.js